A dynamical systems perspective on the thermodynamics of late-time cosmology: Thermodynamical aspects on phase space

 The key difference between this model and the previous one is that, here the universe finally settles to a decelerating phase.
 Depending on the initial conditions, there still may exist transient phases of acceleration.
 However, due to the choice of the initial condition, the blue orbit avoids any phase of acceleration.
 As before, we observe two distinct phase transition curves that separate the future attractor $S$ from the two past attractors $K_-$ and $K_+$.
 However, one of these curves terminate at the future saddle $\Phi$ in this case.
 Thus, all trajectories starting from either $K_-$ or $K_+$ must intersect these curves to reach the future attractor $S$, indicating an inevitable phase transition.
 We again observe that the phase transition and the deceleration-acceleration transition events are fundamentally unrelated.
 For example, although the blue orbit undergoes a phase transition, the universe remains decelerating throughout along this orbit.

 Figure~\ref{fig:Q2b} highlights the regions satisfying the three thermodynamic stability conditions, where the meanings of the different region legends remain the same as in Fig.~\ref{fig:Q1b}.
 As in the previous case, there is no region in the phase space where all the three stability conditions are simultaneously satisfied, however, both specific heats are positive during the accelerated expansion.
-Here, the stable future attractor $S$ lies in a region of decelerated expansion where only $C_P>0$.
+Here, the stable future attractor $S$ lies in a region of decelerated expansion where only {$C_V>0$}.
 As the dynamically stable future attractors can lie in regions where either or both specific heats are negative, these observationally favored cosmological models do not indicate a generic thermodynamic feature.
+Here we should note that while it would be interesting to see the evolution of the universe directly in the $C_P-C_V$ plane, as we saw in the case of the $\Lambda$CDM model in Fig.~\ref{fig:CP-CV_plane}, this is not feasible for these cases.
+This is because the relations between the specific heats and the phase space variables become highly non-linear for the scalar field models, which renders the inversions for $x(C_P,C_V)$ and $y(C_P,C_V)$ intractable.